 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-Dr. Wright is an Assistant Professor of Medicine at Harvard Medical School and Dana-Farber Cancer Institute.
+Dr. Wright is an Associate Professor of Medicine at Harvard Medical School and Dana-Farber Cancer Institute.
 She received her Medical Degree from University of Pennsylvania and completed a residency in Internal Medicine at Brigham and Women’s Hospital and a Medical Oncology fellowship at Dana-Farber Cancer Institute.
 She also obtained a Masters in Public Health at the Harvard School of Public Health.
 In 2009 she joined the faculty of Dana-Farber Cancer Institute, where she is a practicing medical oncologist who specializes in gynecologic oncology and health outcomes research.

 Health services, comparative effectiveness, intervention research, genomics